willowtreeapps/android-instant-apps-demo/README.md

 # instantapps-demo

-This is an early demo of Android Instant Apps.
-Please see your blog post here to learn what you need to get set up.
+This is a companion app called bumblebee to the blog post [An Introduction to Android Instant Apps](https://willowtreeapps.com/ideas/an-introduction-to-android-instant-apps) by James Sun and Nish Tahir.

+# Setup

+Please see the [Set up your development environment](https://developer.android.com/topic/instant-apps/getting-started/setup.html) of the Android Instant apps documentation to set up your development environment.

 This project uses Firebase for the cloud database and file storage.
 In order to build this project, you will need to create your own